sherrylch/Website-SkinMatch/README.md

 ### **- error.html:**
 This file contains the same layout as all the other html files and, as previously mentioned, it returns hints (new message) preventing users from moving forward until they fix the issue.

-### **- layout.html:**
-This file contains the layout that all pages within this application will follow.
-It is composed with html, css, and jinja.
-There are mainly three components to it.

-1) The title SkinMatch at the very top of the page was made into a button so that once it is clicked, no matter in what page the user is on, they can go back to the main *index.html* page.

-2) There are two different version of the navbar, the non-logged in and the logged in.
-Users have the option to save pictures into the session only when they are logged in.
-Therefore the non-logged in version do not have this option to click on.

-3) There is a footer that will appear fixed at the very bottom of each page that can also take you back to the homepage if clicked.

 ### **- app.py:**
 Here we store the main python code ran in the application.
 The file start of by importing different libraries, configuring flask application and configuring SQL database.